jwu2020/snackpoll-sam/README.md

 2. The IAM user you use with SAM must have sufficient permission to make AWS service calls to and manage the services that will be listed down below.
 A sure-fire way to do this is by granting administrator privileges to your IAM user
 3. Install Docker
 4. Install SAM cli.
 Go [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-linux.html) for step by step instructions.
+5. Personal Access token from this account (Request is required)
 ####II.
 BUILD

 To build, run the following: